08 Jul FAQs for Wood Library’s Reopening

 Unfortunately, notary services have been suspended at this time.

 What if I had an AARP tax appointment scheduled?

-Are you accepting donations at this time?
+Are you accepting book or purse donations at this time?

-If you have any questions about your account or how to access digital resources, please message us at email@example.com or through our Facebook page.
+Yes!
+Staff will be available anytime between 10:00am-9:00pm Monday through Thursday, 10:00am-5:00pm Friday, or 10:00am-2:00pm Saturday at 585-394-1381.
+You can also reach us at email@example.com or through our Facebook page.
 Also, please check our website for the latest information.